 - Adjustment of Automatic Compensating Valves to Prevent Potential Scald Hazards

-ASSE 1082 Working Group (member).
-The Working Group is developing a standard for Tankless Water Heaters Used as Temperature Control Devices for Hot Water Distribution Systems.
+ASSE 1082 Working Group, member; (2016-2020).
+The Working Group developed a standard for Tankless Water Heaters Used as Temperature Control Devices for Hot Water Distribution Systems.

-ICC, Plumbing Mechanical Gas Code Action Committee (PMGCAC) member; (2017).
-The PMGCAC reviews and proposes revisions to the International Plumbing, Mechanical, Fuel Gas, Private Sewage Disposal, and Swimming Pool and Spa Codes and the International Residential Code, chapters 12 through 33.
+ICC, Plumbing Mechanical Gas Code Action Committee (PMGCAC) member; (2017-2019).
+The PMGCAC reviews and proposes revisions to the International Plumbing, Mechanical, Fuel Gas, Private Sewage Disposal, and Swimming Pool and Spa Codes, and the International Residential Code, chapters 12 through 33.

 NFPA 54: National Fuel Gas Code, Technical Committee; (member; 2016).
 The committee has primary responsibility for changes and updates to the code, which covers the installation and operation of fuel gas piping systems, appliances, equipment, and related accessories, with rules for piping systems materials and components, piping system testing and purging, combustion and ventilation air supply, and venting of gas-fired appliances and equipment.

-Alabama, Arkansas, Arizona, Colorado, Florida, Georgia, Indiana, Iowa, Kentucky, Louisiana, Minnesota, Mississippi, North Carolina, Ohio, South Carolina, Tennessee, Texas, and Virginia.
+Registered/Licensed Professional Engineer in 24 states: Alabama, Arizona, Arkansas, Colorado, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Minnesota, Mississippi, Missouri, New York, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Utah, and Virginia.

 Feel free to contact me for additional information.